wjgilmore/Carb/README.md

 ## Running the `carb` CLI

-To learn more about what `carb` can do, execute it from a terminal:
+To learn more about what `carb` can do, execute the following command:

-	$ php carb
+	$ php carb --help

 ## Creating a New Fat-Free Project